Rhythmic Movement Training, Malta

 Why would I choose this programme?

 If your child is struggling in education, or in life, this programme will make profound improvements to their ability to learn.
 We revisit the Early Years, test for any retained reflexes and then uses similar developmental movements that should have taken place during their Early Years.
-The movements are performed on the floor to give maximum stimulation to all of the senses, and areas of the brain, that a baby should have learned to have made during the Early Years.
-It follows the most natural developmental process we all need to go through, working with every sense, in a very simple and effective way.
+The movements are performed on the floor to give maximum stimulation to all of the senses, and areas of the brain, that a baby should have learned to have made.
+It follows the most natural developmental process we all need to go through, working with every sense in a very simple and effective way.
 I guarantee life changing results.

 How many treatments will I need?